 The September 2018 release of the iOS 12 software update brought an easier way for iPhone owners to retry Face ID following an unsuccessful unlock attempt on the Lock screen.

-Retrying Face ID after a failed attempt was possible on older iOS versions, but you had to slide your finger up and then back down across the Home indicator at the bottom of the screen.
+Retrying Face ID after a failed attempt was possible before iOS 12: you’d slide a finger up a bit across the Home indicator at the bottom of the screen, then back down quickly.

-Needless to say, that gesture wasn’t very intuitive or easy to memorize.
+That gesture wasn’t very intuitive to begin with, nor was it easy to memorize.

 How to retry Face ID after a failed attempt

-If your iPhone X is on iOS 12 or newer, you will see this message on the Lock screen following a failed attempt to scan your face and unlock the device with Face ID:
+If your device is on iOS 12 or newer, the following message appears on the Lock screen after unsuccessfully attempting to unlock the phone with the Face ID system: